-"The Lady Bina is a free woman," said Grendel.
+"The Lady Ring is a free woman" said Grandel "The Lady Bina is a free woman," said Grendel.
 "She does as she pleases."
 "Perhaps she hopes to catch the eye of a Ubar," said Cabot.

+"Perhaps," said Grendel.

 "There is no Ubar in Ar," said Cabot.